paul58914080/micro-fontend-todo-kata/README.md

 ### Create the module

-`ng g m create-todo-app --flat=true`
+`$ ng g m create-todo-app --flat=true`

 ### Create the component

-`ng g c create-todo-app --module=create-todo-app --selector=create-todo-root --entryComponent=true --flat=true`
+`$ ng g c create-todo-app --module=create-todo-app --selector=create-todo --entryComponent=true --flat=true`

 ### Create the service

-`ng g s create-todo-app --flat=true`
+`$ ng g s create-todo-app --flat=true`

-You may want to serve the sub-project (micro-frontend) as an individual application as well as a reference module from the main application.
-For the main application since you already have a bootstrap with `BrowserModule` you do not want to do this again.
-The bootstrap with BrowserModule is only required when you want to run it locally as a standalone application for the micro-frontend in this case the create-todo.
-In order to separate these I have the following two modules

 ### Hosting the component

+You may want to serve the sub-application (micro-frontend) as an individual application as well as a reference module from the main application.
+Now we will see how can we accomplish this both.

-#### For referencing the module of sub project in the main application
+#### For referencing the module of sub application in the main application and hosting it

-As mentioned earlier, you would **_not_** need `BrowserModule` for this.
+As mentioned earlier, you would **_not_** need `bootstrap` but just `entryComponent` for this.
 So edit the module

 **`create-todo-app.module.ts`**
 ```js